Drilling in South Sudan

 The drilling rig requires water to operate.
 Compressed air must be available.
 Soil must be tested and retested to measure progress.
 Diesel fuel is required at all times and so is special polymer to keep the borehole intact until pipe is sunk for the well.

 And of course, the crew must be fed every day of the drilling season.

 All of this is counted in materials that have to be trucked in to remote villages.
 In some cases, where there are no roads, our crews cut the roads in order to drive the large trucks full of equipment and supplies.

 All in all, Water for South Sudan operations make a fascinating study in a process that only appears simple.

 Ingenuity and perseverance required

-Hundreds of miles of desert where people live have no electric power.
-What pass for roads are unpaved, often hacked out of the bush by hand and can’t be traveled six months of the year because of the rainy season.
-There are no accurate road signs, no reliable maps to get between the smaller villages.
-Motor vehicle supplies such as spare parts, tires, inner tubes, or tools, if available at all, are only accessed in so-called cities or big towns in the region—a trip that often takes days.
+In the rural areas, where many of our wells are located, there is still no electric and roads that are hacked out by hand can’t be traveled on for six months of the year because of the rainy season.
+There are no accurate road signs and no reliable maps to get between the smaller villages.
+Motor vehicle supplies such as spare parts, tires, inner tubes, or tools, if available at all, are only accessed in cities or big towns in the region—a trip that often takes days.

-Like the people we serve, these are the challenges faced by Water for South Sudan’s operations every day during the drilling season.
-Led by Salva Dut's example, the drilling teams consistently demonstrate the ingenuity and perseverance needed to ultimately overcome these challenges.
+Every day, our drilling team faces the same challenges that the people of South Sudan.
+Led by Salva Dut's example, the drilling team consistently demonstrates the ingenuity and perseverance needed to ultimately overcome these challenges.